Act I · The Grove

 The mischief in his eye is telling.
 He wants something.

 He casually looks at his fingernails.
 "Yes, I am very perceptive, darling."
 He turns his eyes back to me with a toss of his perfectly coiffed hair.
-"So — did you orgasm, or are you just edging right now?"
+"So, did you finish?"

 He laughs and leans into me.
 "You know you love it."